zakmorrison1993/HailStone-Sequence-Calculator/README.md

 This Project is an example for:

 - Basic knowledge of Simple Algorithms
-- Basic Python (OOP Language) Knowledge
+- Basic Python (OOP Language) knowledge
 - Basic data structure knowledge
 - Inputs and Outputs